Prospects and Limitations of T Cell Receptor Gene Therapy

 Moniek A. de Witte,

 Adoptive transfer of antigen-specific T cells is an attractive means to provide cancer patients with immune cells of a desired specificity and the efficacy of such adoptive transfers has been demonstrated in several clinical trials.
 Because the T cell receptor is the single specificity-determining molecule in T cell function, adoptive transfer of TCR genes into patient T cells may be used as an alternative approach for the transfer of tumor-specific T cell immunity.
-On theoretical grounds, TCR gene therapy has two substantial advantages over conventional cellular transfer, as it can circumvent the demanding process of in vitro generation of large numbers of specific immune cells and it allows the use of a set of particularly effective TCR genes in large patient groups.
+On theoretical grounds, TCR gene therapy has two substantial advantages over conventional cellular transfer.
+First, it circumvents the demanding process of in vitro generation of large numbers of specific immune cells.
+Second, it allows the use of a set of particularly effective TCR genes in large patient groups.
 Conversely, TCR gene therapy may be associated with a number of specific problems that are not confronted during classical cellular therapy.
-Here we review our current understanding of the potential and possible problems of TCR gene therapy, as based on in vitro experiments and mouse model systems.
-Furthermore, we discuss the prospects of clinical application of this gene therapy approach, and the possible barriers on the route towards clinical use.
+Here we review our current understanding of the potential and possible problems of TCR gene therapy, as based on in vitro experiments, mouse model systems and phase I clinical trials.
+Furthermore, we discuss the prospects of widespread clinical application of this gene therapy approach for the treatment of human cancer.

 Rights & PermissionsPrintExport